Electrochemistry

 Hacking the WheeStat.

-Want additional functionallity?
+Want additional functionality?
 Have some unique experiment that you want to run?
 No problem.
 The programming languages are simple to learn and you will have the source code.
-Even if you turn your instrument into a brick, it can be brought back to life by reinstalling the original code.
-If you fry the electronics, the odds are that you can fix it by buying a $13 piece of hardware from your choice of electronics vendors (Texas Instruments, Mouser or Digikey)

 Electrodes.